Troubleshooting Server Errors

 Check the log: If you encounter a 500 error, your first step is to check the

 storage/logs/laravel.log for detailed error insights.
-If the log does not provide a clear answer, do not hesitate to send us a support message.
+If the log does not provide a clear answer, please send a support message.

 500 Error Right After Uploading